ioer-dresden/carto-lab-docker/docs/use-cases/ssh-client-auth.md

 ### Scenario A: Personal User Workspace (Recommended)

-If this Carto-Lab environment is dedicated to a specific user, the key should be tied to their personal GitLab account.
-This ensures all CI/CD pipelines and pushes are correctly attributed to them.
+If this Carto-Lab environment is dedicated to a specific user, the key should be tied to their personal GitLab/GitHub account.
+This ensures all CI/CD pipelines, commits, and pushes are correctly attributed to them.

 1. Send the copied public key to the user.
 2. Have the user log into GitLab and navigate to **Profile/Edit Profile** → **Access → SSH Keys** (or go directly to `/-/user_settings/ssh_keys`).